Eraybulut34/vue-gridify/README.md

 # Vue Gridify

-A powerful and flexible Vue 3 data grid component with built-in features for sorting, pagination, selection, and Excel export capabilities.
+A powerful and flexible Vue 3 data grid component with built-in features for sorting, pagination, selection, Excel export capabilities, and customizable styling.

 ## Features